-The Nigerian Bar Association, NBA, Port Harcourt; branch has expressed deep concern over the incessant kidnapping and killings of its members.
+The Nigerian Bar Association, NBA, Port Harcourt; branch has expressed deep concern over the incessant kidnapping and killings of its members despite efforts by the state government.

 At a news briefing, the chairman of NBA Port Harcourt branch, Sylvester Adaka who spoke on behalf of the executive members of the branches in the state, he stressed that the recent kidnapping of Iyke Emelogu at Eneka community in Obio Akpor local government area, Sunday Wonmo ,Monima Omuboye and David Uranta have thrown the association and their families into a devastating mood.